MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 # High availability considerations in MSAL.NET

-For client credential (app 2 app) flow, please see https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Client-credential-flows which has a topic on High-Availablity first.
+For client credentials flow, see this [High Availability](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Client-credential-flows#high-availability) doc first.

 ## Use a higher level API